 - at (prep.)

-- Old English æt, from Proto-Germanic *at (cognates: Old Norse, Gothic at, Old Frisian et, Old High German az), from PIE *ad- "to, near, at" (cognates: Latin ad "to, toward" Sanskrit adhi "near;" see ad-).
+- Old English æt, from Proto-Germanic *at (source also of Old Norse, Gothic at, Old Frisian et, Old High German az), from PIE *ad- "to, near, at" (source also of Latin ad "to, toward" Sanskrit adhi "near;" see ad-).

 Lost in German and Dutch, which use their equivalent of to; in Scandinavian, however, to has been lost and at fills its place.
 In choosing between at church, in church, etc. at is properly distinguished from in or on by involving some practical connection; a worshipper is at church; a tourist is in the church.